Director of Admissions, RN-BSN, MSN-Leadership & Education, MSN-FNP

 - Good standing with the licensing body

-- Completion of the following prerequisite undergraduate courses: Pathophysiology and Statistics (or equivalent with a minimum grade of "C".
+- Completion of both a Nursing Research and Statistics course with a minimum grade of "C".

-- Cumulative GPA of 3.0* in all academic course work
+- Cumulative GPA of 3.0* in all previous academic course work

-- NURS4990 Principles of Leadership and Management for Professional Nursing
+- NURS4100.
+Concepts of Leadership and Management in Professional Nursing

-- Submit a professional reference using the Online MSN Recommendation Form that addresses their ability and potential to complete a graduate study program.
+- Submit a professional reference that addresses their ability and potential to complete a graduate study program.

 - Earn a cumulative GPA of 3.0 in the first three graduate courses.
-If the student does not earn the minimum GPA of 3.0 in all MSN courses, they will not be permitted to progress in the MSN program.
+If the student does not earn the minimum GPA of 3.0 in all MSN courses, he or she will not be permitted to progress in the MSN program.

 - Students accepted into the Master of Science in Nursing program may transfer credits up to 25% of previously completed graduate work from another accredited institution.